Drug Crime Attorneys in Melrose, MA

 For example, if you are caught with 14 or more grams of heroin, you may be charged with trafficking.
 If convicted, you could face the possibility of a mandatory prison sentence of 5 to 20 years.
 However, if you are caught with less than 14 grams but with an amount the state determines is greater than would be reasonable for personal use, you could be charged with possession with the intent to distribute.

-How Can a Drug Crimes Lawyer Help Me With My Case?
+How Can a Drug Crimes Lawyer Help You With Your Case?

 Massachusetts is known for having some of the toughest penalties for drug crimes in the United States.
 As such, being convicted of a drug crime can bring serious and long-lasting legal consequences.

 An experienced drug crimes lawyer can thoroughly examine your case and determine the strengths and weaknesses that are present.
 Using this information, they can launch an aggressive defense on your behalf.
-Oftentimes the police have performed illegal searches and seizures, or there was no probable cause for a search warrant to be issued in the first place.
+Oftentimes, the police have performed illegal searches and seizures, or there was no probable cause for a search warrant to be issued in the first place.
+Sometimes, the entire case will hinge on the officer who arrested you, having probable cause to even pull you over.

 The criminal defense lawyers of the Martino Law Group, LLC of Melrose, MA, are highly qualified in all aspects of drug crimes and the laws that govern them.
 Our main objective is to have your charges dismissed or significantly reduced.
-Contact us today by calling (781) 531-8673 and ask to schedule a free consultation with an experienced member of our legal team.
+Contact us today by calling (781) 531-8673 and ask to schedule a Consultation with an experienced member of our legal team so we can start working on your defense as soon as possible.